sockjs/sockjs-node/README.md

 <dt>log (function(severity, message))</dt>
 <dd>It's quite useful, especially for debugging, to see some messages
   printed by a SockJS-node library.
-This is done using this `log` function, which is by default set to `console.log`.
+This is done using this `log` function, which is by default set to nothing.
 If this behaviour annoys you for some reason, override `log` setting with a custom handler.
 The following `severities` are used: `debug` (miscellaneous logs), `info` (requests logs), `error` (serious